-You’ll be able to see Belle and the Beast, light-up reindeers, the Princesses’ carriage, characters from the much-loved musical Frozen and more, all taking to city centre streets as the curtain goes up for the Christmas countdown.
+You’ll be able to see light-up reindeers, characters from much-loved films and more, all taking to city centre streets as the curtain goes up for the Christmas countdown.
 And most importantly, see Santa arrive in Swansea and switch on the Christmas lights throughout the city centre!

 With returning parade favourites as well as new additions, lights, music, snow machines and Santa himself, get ready to welcome the festive season in style!

 Two large Christmas trees will be lit up – one at the top of Castle Square and one outside The Dragon Hotel.